Home Culture Fyre Festival Documentaries | Surreal Stories of a Spiraling Event and its Unhinged Creator

 • The main promo video for Fyre Festival made huge waves when it debuted because of its visual disruption technique.
 Models, athletes, and many other influencers simultaneously posted a bright orange tile on Instagram that tagged the festival and would lead to the video when clicked.
 This post stood out from everything else in followers’ feeds, causing people to stop and take notice of the oddity.
 What a stroke of marketing genius!
 If you want to get the attention of a person endlessly scrolling through Facebook or Instagram, a bold visual choice to disrupt the standard flow of imagery can do it.

-• Fyre Festival was doomed from the start, first and foremost because McFarland was determined to make it happen with only six months of planning and preparation, when it would normally have required a minimum of a year. are enormous undertakings with countless moving parts and things to consider.
-Some small festivals could be pulled off in half a year, but Fyre was incredibly ambitious and set to take place on an island with infrastructure.
+• Fyre Festival was doomed from the start, first and foremost because McFarland was determined to make it happen with only six months of planning and preparation, when it would normally have required a minimum of a year.
+Music festivals are enormous undertakings with countless moving parts and things to consider.
+Some small festivals could be pulled off in half a year, but Fyre was incredibly ambitious and set to take place on an island with minimal infrastructure.
 Everything had to be imported to the Bahamas and it all grew exponentially more difficult.
 If you’ve ever wondered why certain elements of a festival you’ve been to were such a mess, these documentaries show just how easily things can go wrong or be overlooked.

 • Music festivals already create spaces outside the boundaries and behaviors of standard society, so when a big storm upends the limited structure of a festival, be prepared for some craziness to ensue.
 Fyre shifted into an alarming free-for-all for many reasons (including torrential rains hours before opening), but in my experience the storms that shut down a fest for a while and turn the grounds muddy can seriously change the mood and dynamic.
 Band together and take care of your friends in such situations, and try to stay civil when things get out of hand.